 Hitchhiking has been the only way until the recent boom of ride-share services and the explosion of the popularity of the trail that catering to hikers has become a bigger business than it used to be, this has led to the options we discuss below!

-Easiest Ways to Avoid Hitchhiking
+Alternatives to Hitchhiking

 When you need to get to town and are anxious about hitchhiking there are a vast array of trail resources available to help you get that needed ride to town, trail odor be damned!